skswar/NYCitibike_Demand_Prediction_ML_Pipeline/README.md

 </p>

 These findings played a **critical role in informing the subsequent data modeling** process, enabling the development of models tailored to improve prediction accuracy.

+### Building ML Model
+After performing the necessary data storage and preprocessing, the next step involved building the forecasting model.
+In this project, we utilized the popular FB-Prophet model, which took into account the monthly, daily, and hourly seasonality patterns identified during the exploratory data analysis (EDA).
+Holiday effects were also incorporated into the Prophet model.
+To track and manage the model artifacts, parameters, and metrics, we leveraged Databrick's MLflow Tracking.
+This allowed us to compare different models, select the best one, and easily reuse the chosen model.
+Additionally, MLflow Registry facilitated the smooth transition of the best model from staging to production, ensuring that the model could be continually updated based on new incoming data.